Jokeri Light Rail – From Itäkeskus to Keilaniemi

 New housing and workplaces are planned to be built along the Jokeri Light Rail line in Itäkeskus, Myllypuro, Viikki, Oulunkylä, Maunula, Haaga, Pitäjänmäki, Perkkaa, Otaniemi and Keilaniemi, among other areas.
 Constructing housing and services along the Jokeri Light Rail route is advantageous and complies with the principles of sustainable development.
 Thanks to the proximity of services and the fast light rail, residents will have less need to use their own car.

 Growth of population and jobs by districts 2017-2020 and 2020-2030.
 Open a bigger version of the picture.

 Implementation with the Alliance Model

 Jokeri Light Rail will be implemented with the alliance model.
 This means that the client organization formed by the cities of Helsinki and Espoo will be combined into one organization, together with the planners and the implementers.
-The planners are Ramboll Finland, Sitowise and VR Track.
-YIT and VR Track are the constructors of the line.
+The planners are Ramboll Finland, Sitowise and NRC Finland.
+YIT and NRC Finland are the constructors of the line.
 The parties to the alliance will design and construct the track together, sharing the risks and benefits related to the project’s implementation.